MicrosoftDocs/fabric-docs/docs/real-time-analytics/eventhouse.md

 ## Guaranteed availability

 In general, an autoscale mechanism is used to determine the size of each KQL database.
 This mechanism ensures cost and performance optimization based on your usage pattern.
-You can, however, set a minimum available CU size by enabling **Guaranteed availability** on the Eventhouse level.
+You can, however, set a minimum available capacity unit (CU) size by enabling **Guaranteed availability** on the Eventhouse level.
 This compute is available to all the databases within the specified Eventhouse.

-When you enable **Guaranteed availability**, you also select the size that corresponds to the minimum [capacity units (CUs)](../admin/service-admin-portal-capacity-settings.md) allotted to this Eventhouse.
+When you enable **Guaranteed availability**, you also select the size that corresponds to the minimum [capacity units](../admin/service-admin-portal-capacity-settings.md) allotted to this Eventhouse.
 The following table maps the size to the minimum CUs:

 | Name        | Minimum CUs|
 |-------------|------------|